MimiLau/print-github-users/README.md

-# Red Ant Test
+# The Red Ant Test

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project can
+- Get JSON from API https://api.github.com/users
+- Sort by user ID ascendingly or descendingly
+- Filter user type

-### Usage
+## Usage

 Install modules to app